Georgia Wildlife Resources Division

 In addition to these conservation groups and programs, there are national laws that affect wetlands and laws that encourage landowners to manage their property for wildlife.
 Section 404 of the Clean Water Act requires permits from the U. S. Army Corps of Engineers before any dredging or filling activities can take place in wetlands.
 Another important law that affects wetlands and waterfowl is the 1996 Food Securities Act, also known as the Farm Bill.
 Private landowners control 74% of the wetlands in the U.S., and this piece of legislation is designed to encourage landowners to protect those wetlands.
 Landowners who qualify can enroll in programs such as the Conservation Reserve Program (CRP), the Wetland Reserve Program (WRP), or the Wildlife Habitat Incentives Program (WHIP).
 These programs help offset the cost of creating or enhancing wildlife habitat on private property.
 If you are interested in the conservation programs offered under the Farm Bill, contact your local county office of the USDA Natural Resources Conservation Service (NRCS) or the Farm Services Agency (FSA).

 Another important conservation effort is the North American Waterfowl Management Plan (NAWMP).
 This is an overall plan to conserve waterfowl resources across North America.
 The NAWMP contains population goals for all major waterfowl species, and lists various conservation methods to achieve those goals.
 Partnerships between private conservation groups and various state and federal agencies are the key ingredient to making the NAWMP successful.
-Conservation groups, agencies, and legislators are all working together to insure a strong future for our waterfowl resources.
+Conservation groups, agencies, and legislators are all working together to ensure a strong future for our waterfowl resources.